 By Lena Scheidler from Nagoya Foodie

-Of course there are other things to do beside food.
-You could visit Nagoya Castle or one of the most important Japanese shrines calles Atsuta Jingu.
+Of course, there are other things to do besides food.
+You could visit Nagoya Castle or one of the most important Japanese shrines called Atsuta Jingu.
 There is also an old shopping arcade called Osu Shopping Street which is worth checking out.

 From Kyoto, the fastest way is by Shinkansen, bullet train, which costs around 5500 yen (55 US dollars) and takes just over half an hour.
 If you have a Japan Rail Pass this is free.
 Another option is taking a local train.
 You will need to change trains at Maibara Station.
 The local train takes about 2 hours and costs 2500 yen (25 US dollars).